HeyKJ/mariadb-csv-to-db/README.md

 2. Decoding your csv file
 3. Parsing your csv record → fields(array) using props(quote, delimiter, escape)
 4. Modifying your fields
-5. Set parameter length using header(modified fields)
+5-a.
+Set parameter if props.database.columns is array 5-b.
+Set parameter using header (modified fields) if props.database.columns is null
 6. Skip header ? then not pushing header into values(array)
 7. Pushing your fields to values until values.length < sizePerTime
 8. Batch values